yetanotherchris/letmein/DOCKER-README.md

 ## Letmein

-**New in version 2**
-Letmein now supports S3, Azure Blobs, Google Cloud Buckets to store your pastes in, as well Postgres.

 ### What is it?

 Letmein is an encrypted notes service, similar to cryptobin.co.
 No encryption keys are stored in the database, and the encryption is performed in the browser.
 Notes last 12 hours by default, but this is configurable (see below) with the option to have multiple expiry times.